 Dr. Morin provides his patients with detailed instructions to follow during their recovery period.
 You can help ensure a satisfactory outcome and comfortable recovery by adhering to your post-operative care instructions.

 Ethnic rhinoplasty refers to a rhinoplasty performed on people of non-Caucasian descent.
 Surgeons who perform ethnic rhinoplasty must take the patient’s unique heritage into account to shape a nose that looks natural on their face.
 Not all surgeons are able to perform ethnic rhinoplasty, so it is important to find a surgeon who is experienced in performing rhinoplasty of patients who are similar to you.

 Dr. Robert J. Morin is a board certified plastic surgeon with a special focus on the fine art of rhinoplasty.
 His extensive training, understanding of the intricacies of nasal anatomy, and passion for patient care lend to a more harmonious facial profile.
-Awarded #1 in excellent patient care in the NY area, Dr. Morin proudly practices the full spectrum of plastic surgery, as well as functional and cosmetic rhinoplasty procedures.
+Awarded #1 in excellent patient care in the NJ area, Dr. Morin proudly practices the full spectrum of plastic surgery, as well as functional and cosmetic rhinoplasty procedures.

 Rhinoplasty is among the most complicated cosmetic surgeries to perform.
 Dr. Morin has trained vigorously in the areas of craniofacial surgery, facial cosmetic surgery and pediatric plastic surgery.
 After completing cutting-edge programs and maintaining knowledge of the advancements in the competitive field of plastic surgery, Dr. Morin continues to perform a wide range of complex reconstructive and cosmetic surgical procedures on adults and children.